Taiwan profile

 China insists that nations cannot have official relations with both China and Taiwan, with the result that Taiwan has formal diplomatic ties with only a few countries.
 The US is Taiwan's most important friend and protector.

-Despite its diplomatic isolation, Taiwan has become one of Asia's big traders.
-It is considered to have achieved an economic miracle, becoming one of the world's top producers of computer technology.
+Despite its diplomatic isolation, Taiwan has become one of Asia's major economic players, and one of the world's top producers of computer technology.

 - Read more country profiles - Profiles by BBC Monitoring